tzmt/daily-moon-forecast/readme.txt

 1. Daily Moon Forecast - how it looks on your site
 2. Custom Settings panel - back-end
 == Changelog ==

+= 1.5.1 =
+* Maintenance - Updated sweph binary files which may have been unreadable on some servers.

 = 1.5 =
 * New - Changed textdomain to daily-moon-forecast.
 Now compatible with WPML.
 The plugin now has a new .pot localization file.